 A reliable tenant in your rental property gives you predictability and profit, while placing the wrong tenant can take a heavy toll on your income, your peace of mind, and even the property itself.
 The good news is, there are clear, proven steps you can take to avoid the common regrets of rental owners and better protect yourself, and your property.
-Read the following tips from SAC-METRO, a top Sacramento Property Management Company.
+Read the following tips from Select, a top Sacramento Property Management Company.

 Here are the top 10 things you must do before you ever place a tenant in your rental home:

 - Set the rent at a competitive price to rent quickly while getting the best possible return.
 The well-qualified tenant you’re looking for with good credit, positive references, and a reliable income has a lot of choices when renting a home, and they won’t pay more than they have to.
 A competitive rent rate will actually earn you more in the long run by avoiding vacancy days.

 - Get the property “Rent-Ready.”
 Put simply, quality tenants look for quality properties.
 So take care of all needed maintenance, have the home professionally cleaned and deodorized, and make sure the landscaping and exterior offer strong curb appeal.
 Ask for our rent-ready checklist to make sure your property attracts as many reliable applicants as possible.